Early Mid-Level, Bi-Annual Projections For 2023/24

 [RELATED: Hoops Rumors Glossary: Mid-Level Exception]

 The room exception is for teams that go under the cap and use their space.
-Once they’ve used all their cap room, they can use this version of the mid-level exception, which runs for up to two years with 5% annual raises.
+Once they’ve used all their cap room, they can use this version of the mid-level exception, which runs for up to three years with 5% annual raises.

 Bi-Annual Exception